miclomba/azulejo-gl-asteroids/README.md

 4. If the 'out' directory is not created automatically (Cmake configuration step) then run: Project > Generate Cache for GLAsteroids
 5. Build > Build All
 6. Build > Install GLAsteroids

+Run GLAsteroids:
-7. Select the start up item to be 'GLAsteroids.exe'
+0. Select the start up item to be 'GLAsteroids.exe'
-8. Debug > Start Debugging
+1. Debug > Start Debugging